Dentures & PartialsNew Bern, NC

 Implant dentures can only be removed by your dentist.
 Most denture wearers are thrilled with the results of the all on four procedure and no longer have to worry about eating soft foods or having their denture slip out of their mouth.

 New Bern dentist Dr. Stephen Hoard works with a local periodontist to complete this procedure for his patients.
 The procedure is usually complete in one visit.
-All of the teeth will be removed (if necessary), the periodontist will place the implants and Dr. Hoard will secure the cosmetic denture.
+All teeth will be removed (if necessary), the periodontist will place the implants and Dr. Hoard will secure the cosmetic denture.

-Benefits of Implant Supported Dentures
+Benefits of Implant Supported Dentures in New Bern, NC

 An implant denture also promotes improved health and quality of life compared to traditional removable dentures.
 While there is a greater investment for dental implant supported dentures, they do provide superior long term benefits over removable dentures.